THESE QUEENS FLEW IN MID-SPRING 2021. THEY ARE ALL STRONG QUEENS AND HAVE STARTED LAYING EGGS!

 Queens are normally around 7-10mm while workers from 3-5mm.

-Overall, Lasius Brevicornis is a very satisfying ant to raise from a single queen into a huge colony, the brood develops super quickly so it wouldn't be long until you would have a blooming colony of Lasius Brevicornis!
+Overall, Lasius Brevicornis is a very satisfying ant to raise from a single queen into a large colony, the brood develops at a steady pace so it wouldn't be long until you would have a beautiful young colony of these gorgeous garden ants!